apprenticeharper/DeDRM_tools/Obok_calibre_plugin/obok_plugin_ReadMe.txt

 Customization
 -------------
 No customization is required, except choosing which menus will show the plugin.
+Altough the ability to enter a device serial number is given, this should not need to be filled in, as the serial number should be picked up automatically from the attached Kobo reader.

 Using the plugin